 I pulled at my red, cotton dress as I walked up the path to my boyfriend's place, making sure it sat correctly even as I knew that it would have become crumpled on the drive over.
-Despite its tendency to crease it was one of my favourite dresses, it was flirty and pretty and looked fantastic on me.
-But I was absolutely NOT, I tried to convince myself, wearing it on the off chance that he was going to be there.
+Despite its tendency to crease, it was one of my favourite dresses; flirty and pretty, it looked fantastic on me.
+But I was absolutely not, I tried to convince myself, wearing it on the off chance that he was going to be there.

 Good old fashioned home cooking was in the air, the warm yeasty smell of something savoury coming out of the oven in the kitchen, and the faint, sweet aroma being released from the potpourri sitting on the side table.
-Even fainter then that, there was the scent that always clung to a house that was both well loved as a structure but also in its occupants.
-That sense that told you in no uncertain terms that those who lived within these walls were happy, content, and totally assured of their love for each other.
+Even fainter than that, there was the scent that always clung to a house that was both well-loved as a structure and in its occupants - that sense that told you in no uncertain terms that those who lived within these walls were happy, content, and totally assured of their love for each other.

 I exhaled the first, perfect breath and inhaled again searching as I did so for that heavier undertone.
 The spicy something that indicated that, despite first appearances, all was not right within this house, that something, no someone, was disrupting the calm vibe.

 I finally admitted it to myself and my shoulders drooped even as I questioned myself.
 What had I been looking for?
 What had I wanted to sense?

 As if you don't know, a part of me mocked back, he's not here so you can wipe that eager look off your face.

 I don't care if he is here or not!
 I tried to tell myself, he's not the one I'm here for.